 A move to Barcelona carries with it a unique set of expectations, with the demand of immediate success allied to the weight of absorbing a footballing culture embedded in the fabric of the modern game.
 There are no hiding places at Camp Nou, as many established stars have found out when they made the move to Catalonia.
 It’s a high-octane environment where the pitch can be lonely place if things do not go according to plan.

 All of these factors will be on Antoine Griezmann’s shoulders when he makes his first strides as a Barcelona player in the 2019-20 campaign, following his controversial €120m move from rivals Atletico Madrid.
+Griezmann is considered a top player in the world.
+A number of operators have launched their platform to compare the new betting sites in UK and alongside Leo Messi, the french forward is a favorite for the bookmakers when it comes to football betting.

-However, the spectre of living up to his price tag and finding a role in Ernesto Valverde’s starting XI could well turn out to be secondary compared the wider ranging role he has been earmarked for.
+However, the spectre of living up to his price tag and finding a role in the starting XI could well turn out to be secondary compared the wider ranging role he has been earmarked for.
 A five-year deal for the France international clearly indicated the view that Griezmann is the future of the club, with growing rumours that they have chosen him as the player to take over the mantle of Lionel Messi.

 Replacing a club legend is consistently fraught with problems and given the nature of Griezmann’s departure from Diego Simeone’s side, he has won himself few friends outside his new club through his conduct.
 Yet neither side will back down, and nor will Griezmann, as they protest their innocence over the deal that saw him head for the exit at the Wanda Metropolitano.
 Atletico fans appear not in the mood to forgive or to forget, and his return to the club on December 1 will test every inch of his resolve to become a serial winner.